orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

         > ?
 Organization Name (eg, company) *FinancialForce* <br>
         > ?
 Organizational Unit Name (eg, section) <br>
         > ?
 Common Name (e.g. server FQDN or YOUR name) *test@test.com*
 1. The tools will open a web browser on the Salesforce login page.
-Login to your Environment Hub.
+Login to your Developer Hub.
 Once you've successfully logged in, you can close the browser.
 1. You will be asked which scratch org to deploy to.
 You can either create a new one, or choose an existing one.
     For this tutorial, choose `<<Create new SFDX scratch org>>`.
     This will deploy the source code, and assign permission sets to the current user.